-We talked to Gael Fraiteur of PostSharp about on how they eliminate repetitive code from your C# projects so you can get back to the bright side of programming and here is what he said about it.
+Gael Fraiteur of PostSharp tells us about how they eliminate repetitive code from your C# projects so that users can get back to the bright side of programming.

 First of all, how are you and your family doing in these COVID-19 times?